ryanyee3/colleges_shiny_app/README.md

 ## About

 This app was developed for [STAT 679](https://github.com/krisrs1128/stat679_code) final project.
 I worked with [Martino Boggs](https://github.com/tinoboggs), [Albert Dorador-Chalar](https://github.com/AlZero0), and [Shane Huang](https://github.com/shanehuang16) on this project.
 Our original repository can be found [here](https://github.com/tinoboggs/college-ranking).
-I created this repository so I could make a few editorial changes to the project.
+I created this repository so I could make some editorial changes to the project.